Wednumi/ContextStudier/README.md

 Welcome to the Language Learning Flash Cards Application!
-The current state of the application is in the "folder-editor" branch.

-This application serves as a base for future development of a language learning flash cards site that is focused on translating sequences and phrases instead of distinct words.
+This application serves as a language learning flashcards platform that is focused on translating sequences and phrases instead of distinct words.
 This is a unique approach to language learning that allows for a more natural way of understanding the nuances of a language.

 The application is designed using Clean (Onion) architecture, which is a software architecture pattern that separates the concerns of an application into layers that are isolated from each other.
 This makes it easy to modify and extend the application as needed.